dao-duc-tung/ecs-ml-deploy-system/README.md

    "ssmmessages:OpenControlChannel"
    "ssmmessages:OpenDataChannel"
    ```
-1. Make sure `EnableExecuteCommand` is true in `AWS::ECS::Service` resource in the CloudFormation template.
+1. Make sure `EnableExecuteCommand` is true in the `AWS::ECS::Service` resource in the CloudFormation template.
-   - If you haven't set, then set it to true, and update the cloudformation stack
+   - If you haven't set it, then set it to true, and update the cloudformation stack
    - Manually stop all the tasks run by your ECS Service
    - Wait until the new tasks are deployed
 1. Run this command to `exec` into the container.